pa11y/pa11y-ci/README.md

 ## Reporters

+### Built-in reporters

+Pa11y CI has two reporters built-in:

-Pa11y CI includes both a CLI reporter that outputs pa11y results to the console and a JSON reporter that outputs JSON-formatted results (to the console or a file).
-If no reporter is specified, the CLI reporter is selected by default.
-You can use the `--reporter` option to define a single reporter.
-The option value can be:
+* `cli`, a command line interface reporter that outputs pa11y results to the console.
+* `json`, a JSON reporter that outputs JSON-formatted results (to the console or a file).

+If no reporter is specified, the `cli` reporter is selected by default.

+### Selecting a reporter

+Use the `--reporter` option to define a single reporter.
+Set `--reporter` to:

-* `cli` for the included CLI reporter or `json` for the included JSON reporter
+* `cli` or `json` to use one of the two reporters bundled with Pa11y CI
-* the path of a locally installed npm module (ie: `pa11y-reporter-html`)
+* the path of a locally installed npm module (e.g.: `pa11y-reporter-html`)
-* the path to a local node module relative to the current working directory (ie: `./reporters/my-reporter.js`)
+* the path to a local node module relative to the current working directory (e.g.: `./reporters/my-reporter.js`)
-* an absolute path to a node module (ie: `/root/user/me/reporters/my-reporter.js`)
+* an absolute path to a node module (e.g.: `/root/user/me/reporters/my-reporter.js`)

-Example:
+Example of adding an npm module as a reporter:

 ```sh
 npm install pa11y-reporter-html --save
 pa11y-ci --reporter=pa11y-reporter-html https://pa11y.org/
 ```

-**Note**: If custom reporter(s) are specified, the default CLI reporter will be overridden.
+**Note**: Specifying a reporter will override the default reporter (`cli`).

 ### Use multiple reporters

-You can use multiple reporters by setting them in the `defaults.reporters` array in your config.
-You can use the shorthand `cli` and `json` to select the `cli` and `json` reporters, which are bundled with Pa11y CI.
+Use multiple reporters by setting them in the `defaults.reporters` array in your config.
+To specify the reporters bundled with Pa11y CI, you can use the shorthand `cli` and `json`.

 ```json
 {